Tristan Balme The best food in Vanuatu the best local foods to try

 This soft, sweet, and nutty-flavored pudding is made with grated cassava, coconut milk, sugar, and vanilla.
 It’s then baked and makes a great dessert to wrap up any meal you’ve had.

 Several vendors and locals in the markets and villages prepare the pudding.
-But if you want to dine in, you can try Nambawan Cafe.
+But if you want to dine in, you can try Nambawan Cafe down by the waterfront

 Cassava Pudding